aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 5: Create a load balancer rule

-A load balancer rule is used to define how traffic is distributed to the VMs.
-You define the frontend IP configuration for the incoming traffic and the backend IP pool to receive the traffic.
-The source and destination port are defined in the rule.
-Here you will create a load balancer rule.
+In this task, you will create a load balancer rule to define how traffic is distributed to the virtual machines (VMs) behind the internal load balancer.
+The rule specifies the frontend and backend IP configurations, ports, protocol, and the health probe for monitoring.

 1. From the **Health probes** page of your load balancer, from left-hand navigation pane, under **Settings**, select **Load balancing rules**, then select **+ Add**.